- Home

 Weight: 10

-Mobile payments and banking apps are common but international payment options can be limited.
+Mobile payments and banking apps are available but less advanced than in developed markets.

 π Blockchain & Crypto Adoption